 Brian Michael Bendis wrote this particular graphic novel, and the illustrator was Alex Maleev.
-While we think that their predecessors bring a bit more to the table, there is not debate that they started the movement to help make Daredevil into the gritty and action packed character that he is today.
+While we think that their predecessors bring a bit more to the table, there is no debate that they started the movement to help make Daredevil into the gritty and action-packed character he is today.

-They also started the movement to look a bit beyond the mask and focus some more time on Matt Murdock, which includes his personal and professional life.
+They also started the movement to look a bit beyond the mask and focus more time on Matt Murdock, including his personal and professional life.
 This helps bring depth to the character and helps the audience understand his motivations.

 Summary: This series of graphic novels served as the inspiration and jumping off point for our number one pick.
 If you are looking to understand what makes Matt Murdock and Daredevil tick, these books are indispensable.

 Whenever you are talking about a great comic or graphic novel writers, the discussion usually begins and ends with Frank Miller.
 All of his work has been influential, which makes it worth checking out.
 This is particularly the case here, where he collaborates with artist John Romita Jr. to bring his dark sense of realism to the world of Daredevil.

 Just as he did for Batman, Miller reimagines Daredevil in a much darker light than previous iterations.
 His world is much grimmer.
 The bad guys are worse than they have ever been.
 The heroes are much more conflicted, as well.
 While this graphic novel is an entertaining read, it may not be for everyone since Miller is known for his extremely graphic content.

 Summary: If you are looking for a realistic, gritty, and downright dark version of the Daredevil character, then this is the graphic novel for you.
 However, if you are not a fan of such extremes, you may want to steer clear.